Rev. Jan 1, 2026

 If a group mistakenly starts play early and then hears the official start signal, they return to the tee and start over.
 None of those throws count as practice throws even if made after the two-minute signal.
 If the group actually started early but never heard the official start signal, their scores stand as thrown with no penalties.

-The PDGA Competition Manual for Disc Golf Events outlines procedures and guidelines for PDGA events and is to be used in conjunction with the Official Rules of Disc Golf and the Tour Standards document.
-These procedures and guidelines are required for all PDGA-sanctioned events unless specified otherwise.
-This includes limited exceptions for events in countries outside the United States and Canada which are noted in the International Program Guide.
-All references in the Competition Manual or Tour Standards to a "Tournament Director" or "TD" mean the person in charge of the event under 801.02.G.
+The PDGA Competition Manual for Disc Golf Events outlines procedures and guidelines for PDGA events and is to be used in conjunction with the Official Rules of Disc Golf.
+These procedures, standards, and guidelines are required for all PDGA-sanctioned events unless specified otherwise.
+This includes limited exceptions for events in countries outside the United States and Canada.
+All references in the Competition Manual or Tour Standards to a "Tournament Director" or "TD" mean the person in charge of the event under 801.02.A.
 If a Tournament Director finds any provision in any of these documents unacceptable, they may request a waiver by contacting the PDGA Director of Event Support at [email protected].

 Disc golf is typically played without the supervision of a referee or umpire.
 The game relies on the player to show sportsmanship, integrity, consideration for other players, and to abide by the Official Rules of Disc Golf.
 All players should conduct themselves in a disciplined manner, demonstrating courtesy and sportsmanship at all times, irrespective of how competitive they may be.